damasceno-dev/nlw20Agents/README.md

 5. Wait for completion (~5 minutes)

 **4.2 Verify OIDC Setup**
-The workflow will:
+The workflow will (create if missing, or verify if existing):
-- Create GitHub OIDC provider in AWS
+- GitHub OIDC provider in AWS (one-time per account)
-- Create GitHub deployment role with necessary permissions
+- GitHub deployment role for this repository (per repo)
 - Test OIDC authentication
 - Output the role ARN for verification